 At 2:00 a.m. on Sunday morning, we officially turn our clocks forward one hour.
 The good thing: more daylight to garden.
 The bad thing: I lose another hour changing all those clocks around the house.
-Thankfully the iPhone and computer are smart enough to do it without my assistance.
-The microwave…not so self-sufficient.
+Thankfully the iPhone and computer automagically reset without my assistance.
+The microwave…not so smart.

 I grew up in the 1970s in rural Northeast Arkansas.
 As far back as I can remember, I attended Brinkley Chapel Church.
 The church looked as you might imagine with towering pecan trees, a circle gravel driveway and a carpet of clover growing from the back door to the surrounding cotton fields.
 Inside, a mixture of friends and family filled the pews each time the doors were open.

 One year before Sunday school, Uncle Rosie addressed the congregation with important new business.
 He proposed Brinkley Chapel NOT follow Daylight Savings Time.
-He felt it was unnecessary.
-He presented the issue for vote.
+He felt daylight savings time was unnecessary, and put the issue up for vote.

-After much consideration and debate, we decided it would be too confusing for everyone else.
-Brinkley Chapel went along with it as well.
+After much consideration and debate, Brinkley Chapel decided not following daylight savings time would be too confusing for everyone else.
+So we reluctantly went along with it.